 You will also need to complete a nitrogen cycle before adding any crabs to your tank – this can take up to 8 weeks.

-Remember to do your research and make notes of the specific requirements each Hermit species needs, as well as any fish species so that you can choose species which can coexist in the same tank with each other.
+Remember to do your research and make notes of the specific requirements each Hermit species needs, as well as any fish species so that you can choose species that can coexist in the same tank with each other.

 What Size Aquarium Do Hermit Crab Need?